REUNION GENERAL OPS AND PARKING

 - Avgas and oil service is available at your parking spot from a fuel truck staffed by National Waco Club volunteers.

-- The hours for this service will be 0800 until 1700 Thursday and Friday and 0800 until 1600 on Saturday.
+- The hours for this service will be 0800 until 1700 Tuesday through Friday and 0800 until 1600 on Saturday.
 Regular Wynkoop Airport Fuel service will resume on Sunday morning and the NWC staffed fuel truck will be available if there are enough volunteers to safely man the truck.

 - Display the red “FUEL” side of your parking card in your windshield to help the fueler find you.